get-select/dbt-snowflake-monitoring/README.md

 # dbt-snowflake-monitoring

-A dbt package to help you monitor Snowflake performance and costs.
+From the [SELECT](select.dev) team, a dbt package to help you monitor Snowflake performance and costs.
 Documentation for the models can be found [here](https://get-select.github.io/dbt-snowflake-monitoring/#!/overview).

 ## Quickstart